TD Ameritrade ReviewOpen Demo Account

 The broker also offers managed portfolios for those who want to invest in stocks and other assets without having to conduct their own research.
 Managed portfolios allow clients to choose their guidance level, with the choice of Essential, Selective, or Personalized Portfolios.
 Each has a different level of customization, with greater customization requiring higher minimum deposits.

 Margin trading accounts are available to let clients trade with leverage.
-Our TD Ameritrade review team only suggests this type of account for experienced traders.
+Our review team only suggests this type of account for experienced traders.

-Finally, TD Ameritrade offers a long list of “specialty” account types, including Limited Partnership, Partnership, Trust, Limited Liability, Investment Club, Corporate (nonprofit or profit), Sole Proprietorship, Small Business Plans, and Non-Incorporated.
+Finally, they offer a long list of “specialty” account types, including Limited Partnership, Partnership, Trust, Limited Liability, Investment Club, Corporate (nonprofit or profit), Sole Proprietorship, Small Business Plans, and Non-Incorporated.

 Our TD Ameritrade U.S. review team appreciates the range of platforms that the broker offers, as well as the features and tools found on them.